naoshibaikyu/superbuddn/epilogues/incorrect9.md

 Rhea: Let us all take a moment to appreciate that all of human history, human language, and the universe itself aligned to make this joke possible.

+%

+Selena: Anyone have $300,000?

+Eris Annoyed: What in the fuck do you need that much money for?

+Selena: Blåhaj Army.

 %End of Part 9